Tedde van Gelderen

 What happens in between seems disjointed and doesn’t help in making the leap from who, what and how organizations are internally, to who, what and how they are externally.
 It’s that combination of Brand, Content, Product and Service experiences that organizations create for their audiences that need to be better connected.

 I called the model I created Experience Thinking.
 Since then, the company I founded has used Experience Thinking to describe our audience-centric research and design process.
-We captured the framework that this process was embedded in on our website, with not a whole lot of deep explanation, but with enough to demonstrate the value of being audience-centric and how to use appropriate techniques to keep the customer and user involved in the research and design phases of a product or service.
+We captured the framework that this process was embedded in on our website, with not a whole lot of deep explanation, but enough to demonstrate the value of being audience-centric and how to use appropriate techniques to keep the customer and user involved in the research and design phases of a product or service.
 That served our purpose as an experience research and design company for many years.
 At some point though, I felt it needed a deeper and more complete story, and so Experience Thinking, the book, was born.

 Design Thinking, Strategic Business Thinking, Experience Thinking

 If you see the term ‘Experience Thinking’ and you’re from a customer or user experience background, you may immediately connect this as a play on ‘Design Thinking’, and I would too.
 But Design Thinking is not where Experience Thinking came from.
 Time and time again, I’ve noticed a disconnect between the business minds and the rest of their organization – a disconnection between the people that make that first translation from high-level business objectives to something more concrete.
-These are the people that have the job to define and defend the purpose of the organization and then to explain the ‘now what’ of it all.
-At that level, I felt there was some critical strategic thinking, business thinking, that left their audience’s experience out of the conversation.
+These are the people that have the job to define and defend the purpose of the organization and then explaining the ‘now what’ of it all.
+At that level, I felt there was some critical strategic thinking, and business thinking, that left their audience’s experience out of the conversation.
 Not because they couldn’t think about their audience, but mostly because there was no structure or framework to help get them from A to B – from high-level objectives to the concrete product and service experiences that their audience expects, wants and needs.

 Experience Thinking – Creating Connected Experiences